kloogans/machine-learning-1/README.md

 - `npm run start` or `yarn start`
 - Enjoy

-*Will not work in Safari for now, which does not support HTML color input types.*
+*Will not work in Safari for now, which does not support HTML5 color input type.*